 Ofe is the igbo word for Soup, it preludes most native soups that are specific to the ibo people of Eastern Nigeria.
 Onugbu is used to identify the bitterleaf plant (Vernonia amygdalina).
 Hence Ofe onugbu is bitterleaf soup.
 The soup like most soups from the region has a meat / fish broth base and requires thickening which is done by adding pounded cocoyam paste (ede).
-The peculiar taste of the soup comes from the leaves used and the presence of Ogiri (fermented locust beans).
+The peculiar taste of the soup comes from the leaves used and the presence of Ogiri (fermented pumpkin seed).

 This is a simple recipe on how to prepare the soup.
 Please note that the choice and ratio of protein is based on personal preference.